tygentai/tygent-py/README.md

 complete example that builds a LangGraph workflow from a JSON agent specification, uses OpenAI's ChatGPT model, and compares execution with and without Tygent to measure latency and token savings.
+It also provides curated benchmark conversations of varying lengths (5 to 50 messages) that map to each agent state so you can reproduce multi-step flows without crafting transcripts manually.

 #### Custom Multi-Agent System
 ```python